 Sexual harassment allegations are rocking the world of arts, entertainment and media.
 Not just headline celebrities in Hollywood and New York.
 In Dallas, in the last month, a curator from the Dallas Museum of Art resigned and the director of new play development at The Dallas Theater Center was fired.
-We look at factors that make the problem pervasive – and how the arts look compared to other industries.
+We look at factors that make the problem pervasive – and how the arts are not so different from other industries, despite longstanding beliefs that they are.

 Lee Trull was fired from the Dallas Theater Center Monday for what the theater called “inappropriate behavior.”